localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 ## Setting up LocalStack

 LocalStack allows you to run your Lambda functions locally.
 You can run the Lambda by either deploying it locally or mounting your code directly into LocalStack.
 This blog covers the latter, where we will test our Lambda function by mounting our code directly into the container.
-It will facilitate blazing-fast testing and debugging our Lambda functions while ensuring that a watcher will continue to look at your code, compile it and update the local Lambda inside the LocalStack container.
+It will facilitate blazing-fast testing and debugging our Lambda functions while ensuring that a watcher will continue to look at your code, compile it and update the local Lambda inside the LocalStack container on every change.

 Let's get started with LocalStack.
 To install LocalStack, you need to ensure that the LocalStack CLI is installed.
 Through `pip`, you can easily do that using the following command: